MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-app-call-api.md

 ## Run and test the application

-You've configured your sample app, you proceed to run and test it.
+You've configured your sample app.
+You can proceed to run and test it.

 #### [.NET](#tab/asp-dot-net-core-workforce)